 2. Translation risk

 Relevant for businesses with overseas subsidiaries or foreign currency assets and liabilities on their balance sheet.
 When accounts are consolidated into sterling, exchange rate movements affect reported profits even where no actual cash has been converted.
+This is particularly relevant for businesses repatriating overseas earnings.

 3. Economic risk

 The longer-term competitive effect.
 A stronger pound makes UK exports more expensive for foreign buyers, potentially reducing demand.
 A weaker pound raises import costs, squeezing margins for businesses dependent on overseas supply.
 This type of risk is harder to hedge but essential to plan for in pricing strategy.
+See our importers & exporters hub for sector-specific guidance.

 Real-World Impact: What Rate Moves Cost